rchomczyk-underground/LightningServer/README.md

 # LightningServer
-A simple server that emulates Optifine's one, making it capable of rendering visual addons.
+A simple server that emulates Optifine's one, making it capable of rendering visual add-ons.

 ## Requirements
 - Java Development Kit (JDK) in version 11.